japila-books/spark-sql-internals/docs/SQLConf.md

 redactOptions(options: Map[String, String]): Map[String, String]
 ----

-`redactOptions` takes the values of the <<spark-sql-properties.adoc#spark.sql.redaction.options.regex, spark.sql.redaction.options.regex>> and `spark.redaction.regex` configuration properties.
+`redactOptions` takes the values of the <<spark-sql-properties.md#spark.sql.redaction.options.regex, spark.sql.redaction.options.regex>> and `spark.redaction.regex` configuration properties.

 For every regular expression (in the order), `redactOptions` redacts sensitive information, i.e. finds the first match of a regular expression pattern in every option key or value and if either matches replaces the value with `*********(redacted)`.

-NOTE: `redactOptions` is used exclusively when `SaveIntoDataSourceCommand` logical command is requested for the <<spark-sql-LogicalPlan-SaveIntoDataSourceCommand.adoc#simpleString, simple description>>.
+NOTE: `redactOptions` is used exclusively when `SaveIntoDataSourceCommand` logical command is requested for the <<spark-sql-LogicalPlan-SaveIntoDataSourceCommand.md#simpleString, simple description>>.

 ## <span id="spark.sql.debug.maxToStringFields"><span id="MAX_TO_STRING_FIELDS"><span id="maxToStringFields"> spark.sql.debug.maxToStringFields